Department of Chemistry and Physics

 - Research experiences include the Build-Your-Science-Toolkit Program, Simmons Mentored Assistantships in Research Training, and senior capstone projects.
 Student research at Simmons reflects a high level of innovative, independent work and intellectual rigor unusual for undergraduate programs.

-- In the Engineering 3+2 dual-degree program, launching in Fall 2021, students complete 3 years at Simmons, followed by two at Columbia University, to earn a B.S. from Simmons and a B.S. in engineering from Columbia.
+- In the Engineering 3+2 dual-degree program, students complete 3 years at Simmons, followed by two at Columbia University or at Washington University, St. Louis, to earn a B.S. from Simmons and a B.S. in engineering from Columbia University or at Washington University, St. Louis, respectively.

 - Recent internship sites include Novartis Institute of Biomedical Research, Broad Institute, Harvard Institutes of Medicine, and Warner-Babcock Institute for Green Chemistry, as well as internships and fellowships at Harvard, MIT, and CalTech.